cs3216/cs3216.github.io/coursework/mobile/index.md

 ### HTTPS

-By default, your application should be accessible through Hypertext Transfer Protocol (HTTP) and that is considered a bad practice as HTTP data are transmitted through the network in plain allowing anyone located between the webhost and the client to be able to sniff and view any HTTP data, which may include passwords or tokens.
+By default, your application should be accessible through the Hypertext Transfer Protocol (HTTP).
+However, that is considered a bad practice as HTTP data are transmitted through the network in plaintext, allowing anyone located between the web host and the client to be able to sniff and view any HTTP data, which may include passwords or tokens.

-HTTPS (HTTP over SSL/HTTP Secure) is a protocol for secure communcation over a computer network.
+HTTPS (HTTP over SSL/HTTP Secure) is a protocol for secure communication over a computer network.
 HTTPS is not a separate protocol, it refers to use of ordinary HTTP over an encrypted SSL/TLS connection.
 Almost everything in the HTTPS payload is encrypted, including the headers, request and response load.